JefGrailet/JeuxRedige/README.md

 games and a first user account.

 ## Step 2: configuration of the website
-You now have to slightly edit two files:
-* `Header.lib.php` in `src/libraries`,
-* `default.js` in `src/javascript`.

-In the former, edit the line of code in the `init()` method of static class `Database` to provide the database connection details of your own server (by default, the provided code is configured for a local server WampServer).
-Then, find the `WWW_PATH` and `HTTP_PATH` constants from the `PathHandler` class (shortly after the 800th line) to write in it, respectively, the absolute path of your `www` folder (or equivalent) on its host machine and the root of all your URLs.

-In the latter, edit the `.httpPath` variable in `DefaultLib` to write once again the root of all your URLs.
+You now have to edit the file `src/config/Config.inc.php` if necessary.
+Indeed, you have to write there the details to connect to your database (N.B.: by default, provided code is configured for a local server).

+Note that there are two additional parameters you might want to edit too in some cases:

+* **_paths\_js\_extension_** provides the default extension of your JavaScript files.
+If you wish to use them "_as is_", you don't have to do anything.
+If, on the contrary, you wish (for instance) to minimize them, do so while replacing the usual `.js` extension with `.min.js` in order to keep the original scripts.
+Then, modify _paths_js_extension_ accordingly.
+* **_protocol_** provides the protocol you use to access the website, e.g., HTTP or HTTPS.
+This parameter must be updated (e.g., "_https_" instead of "_http_") if you intend to use another protocol.
+This is necessary in order to correctly prefix all absolute URLs towards pictures or video clips stored on the website or towards articles.

 ## Step 3: copy of the source files
 Copy the entirety of the `src` folder (after the modifications of step 2) in your `www` folder (or